syncfusion-content/wpf-docs/wpf/TreeGrid/Data-Binding.md

 {% endhighlight %}
 {% endtabs %}

-## Bind the node expansion state to a bool property in data object
+## Expand/Collapse a node based on mapping property

-SfTreeGrid supports to expand/collapse the nodes based on the value of a bool property in the underlying data object by using [SfTreeGrid.ExpandStateMappingName](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~ExpandStateMappingName.html) property.
-TreeGrid expand/collapse the node when the specified property value in underlying data object gets changed and vice versa.
+SfTreeGrid supports to expand/collapse the nodes based on the value of a boolean mapping property in the underlying data object by using [SfTreeGrid.ExpandStateMappingName](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~ExpandStateMappingName.html) property.
+TreeGrid expand/collapse the node when the specified property value in underlying data object gets changed.

 {% tabs %}
 {% highlight xaml %}